jaronwanderley/morph-svg-paths/README.md

 # Morph SVG Paths
 A Tiny ~1.4Kb function to morph between string paths with same commands.
-The package expose two functions to u
+The package expose two functions to use.
 ## Example
 To see a example in use go to [example](https://jaronwanderley.github.io/morph-svg-paths)